 On point: Guard Deron Williams signs with champion Cavaliers

-Williams, an Olympian and three-time All-Star who has neve... .
 Cleveland Cavaliers' Deron Williams talks with the media before an NBA basketball game between the Milwaukee Bucks and the Cavaliers, Monday, Feb.
 27, 2017, in Cleveland.
+Williams, an Olympian and three-time All-Star who has never made it to the NBA Finals, signed as a free agent on Monday with the Cavs, giving the defending champions the backup point guard they've coveted and another playmaker to help them defend their title.

 Add your comments below